iotaledger/iota.rs/bindings/wasm/native/README.md

-# IOTA client WASM
+# IOTA client WASM — Alpha Version

-> This is the beta version of the official WASM bindings for [IOTA client library](https://github.com/iotaledger/iota.rs).
+> This is the alpha version of the official WASM bindings for [IOTA client library](https://github.com/iotaledger/iota.rs).

 ## [API Reference](docs/api-reference.md)